Joseph (fashion brand): Further development of the brand

 In 1999 the Ettedgui brothers sold a majority share of the business to Belgian financier Albert Frère, and a minority interest to LVMH.

 In 2000, Frère took over the shares of Besoussan, who had briefly assumed the role of CEO at Joseph, and thus held 72% of the company.
 In the meantime, the Joseph boutiques ran alongside their own line, among other things.
 Designers like Alexander McQueen, Balenciaga, Azzedine Alaïa, John Galliano or Diane von Fürstenberg.

 In 2004 there were 63 Joseph boutiques worldwide.

 In May 2005 the company was sold to the Japanese fashion group Onward Kashiyama, long-time license partner of Joseph in Asia, for approximately 140 million pounds.
 Ettedgui and his brother Franklin received an additional £20 million in the deal for the sale of their remaining shares.
 The two left the company at the end of 2005.
 In 2008 sales were almost EUR 82 million.

 Between 2009 and 2012 Joseph renovated a number of its stores both in the UK - including Brook Street, Old Bond Street, Sloane Street and Westbourne Grove - and in France, including St Germain and Avenue Montaigne.

 In 2010 there were 34 boutiques worldwide.

 In 2011 the company opened its first store in Moscow, and in 2012 opened a store in Los Angeles.
 In 2013 the company opened stores in Beirut and New York City.

 In February 2016, Joseph opened its first stand-alone menswear store at No.2 Savile Row in London.

 Fashion shows

 In 2013 Joseph announced that it would be appearing at London Fashion Week in February 2014, with five of its designers creating product for the catwalk show.
 It also appeared at London Fashion Week in autumn 2014.

-The autumn/winter 2015 Menswear Collection received press coverage from fashion trade paper WWD.
+The Autumn Winter 2015 Menswear Collection received press coverage from fashion trade paper WWD.

+In 2026 Joseph returned to London Fashion Week, with a show at Tate Modern showcasing the Autumn Winter 2026 collection designed by current creative director, Mario Arena.